hiowenluke/noapi/README.md

 ## Multi-Api Services

 The following demo project consists of 3+ api services.
-Each api service is an independent project, which is maintained by different people and has a clear division of labor.
+Each api service is an seperate project, which is maintained by different people and has a clear division of labor.

 ```
 /<Project root>
-  /api-forms             <- Independent subproject (api service "forms" subsystem)
+  /api-forms             <- seperate subproject (api service "forms" subsystem)
     /api
       /bill
         /form